Woman with headphones on sitting in front of a computer; concept - parliamentary issues about virtual meetings

 3. Virtual Meetings Are Better Than In-Person Meetings.

 Often not true.
 There’s a school of thought that virtual meetings are better because technology exists and because a virtual meeting can be organized more quickly than a physical meeting.
 I disagree.
 As discussed above, there are many hurdles to having a virtual meeting that’s compliant, even with stellar technology.
 And, even though our world is advanced, there’s still something to be said for the progress that can be made when all parties are physically present in the same room to dialogue and make decisions.
-To be sure, COVID-19 is going to make less traditional measures the first (and perhaps only) option for board and annual meetings in the short term, but let’s not lose sight of the fact that there are benefits to an old-school meeting and that technology – while no doubt helpful – comes with drawbacks.
+Though COVID-19 popularized less traditional measures as an option for board and annual meetings, I would encourage us all not to lose sight of the benefits of an old-school meeting and the fact that technology – while no doubt helpful – comes with drawbacks.